 Gruyères is a romantic small town famous for its historic castle, HR Giger Museum, and of course cheese.
 It is a great day-trip destination from the Lake Geneva region and Bern.

-Gruyères’ small old town and historic castle are on a small hill and form a beautiful medieval panorama when approaching from various directions.
+Gruyères’ small old town and historic castle are on a small hill and form a beautiful medieval panorama when approaching from low-lying areas.
 The town developed next to the more famous castle, which is at the far end from the main town gates open to visitors.

 Hotels & Restaurants in Gruyères

 Although Gruyères maintained much of its historic character, it is very obvious from the number of postcard stands, souvenir shops, and open-air cafés that Gruyères lives purely from mass tourism.
 Restaurants and cafés are plentiful but service and quality are not exceptional.
 Fondue made with local Gruyère cheese is particularly popular on colder days.

 Families and hikers enjoying picnic lunches at the benches scattered around the countryside are not only trying to save money.
 Service in restaurants and cafés can at times be dreadfully slow.
 Popular souvenirs include Gruyère cheese, meringues, and cream but all could be bought easily from most Coop or Migros supermarkets anywhere in Switzerland.

 Gruyères has a number of small hotels and guesthouses.
 None are exceptional or rank highly on the list of great hotels in Switzerland.
 However, visitors spending the night may have the opportunity to enjoy the historic surroundings in peace and quiet completely foreign to the day-trip visitors.